Manifestation Methods Compared: 369, Scripting, 555, Whisper & Pillow

 The methods at a glance

-Here's each popular method in one line — what you do, its rhythm, and who it tends to suit:
+Here's each popular method side by side — format, rhythm, and who it tends to suit:

 How to choose